digicatapult/vitalam-flux-infra/docs/getting-started.md

 ## Getting an API Token

-We use a combination of Ory [Hydra](https://www.ory.sh/docs/hydra) and Ory [Oathkeeper](https://www.ory.sh/docs/oathkeeper) for creating and storing OAuth2 access tokens which are in turn used to access the various APIs used in the dscp project.
+We use a combination of Ory [Hydra](https://www.ory.sh/docs/hydra) and Ory [Oathkeeper](https://www.ory.sh/docs/oathkeeper) for creating and storing OAuth2 access tokens which are in turn used to access the various APIs used in the Veritable project.

 To obtain an API token Run

 ```console
 ./scripts/get-hydra-token.sh
 ```

 Once this has completed you will need to set your token in the form of a header

 ```
 Authorization: Bearer <token>
 ```